KnisterPeter/tsdi/README.md

 const a: A = tsdi.get(A, 'Foo');
 ```

-This can be particularly useful if you have circular dependencies which can not be expressed without name based injection.
+This can be particularly useful if you have certain circular dependencies which can not be expressed without
+name based injection.

 ### Constructor parameter injection